CaptainLeviR/LeetcodeToTodoist/README.md

 - `npm run watch` keeps TypeScript files compiling as you work.
 - `npm run clean` removes the generated `dist/` folder.
+- `npm run release` bumps the extension version (patch by default), rebuilds, and outputs `release/leetcode-to-todoist-vX.Y.Z.zip` ready for the Chrome Web Store.
+Use `npm run release -- minor` or `-- major` to bump different segments.

 ## Features